After the pandemic, with self-care being the new beauty mantra, sea salt soap benefits have become a hot trend.

 The answer is to emphasize wellness and accessibility.
 Brands have to position health aspirations as achievable and affordable, as well as essential.
 For instance, ‘essential’ activities and purchases were permitted during even the strictest lockdowns, so BPC brands should insert their products into this category.
 Such products ought to be convenient and affordable, so consumers can easily incorporate them into their daily routine.
 Alongside the ‘healthy halo’ enjoyed by ingredients of natural origin, brands can continue to penetrate the market even in these challenging conditions.

 Why sea salt soap benefits deliver on evolving consumer demands

 For inspiration on how to develop products that meet these complex demands, brands should look to the sea.
 Ancient Greeks and Romans prized the properties of seawater and sea salt for its health benefits, which include soothing the senses and healing the skin.

 - However, this isn’t to say sea salt products are astringent – they’re also a natural humectant, which draws moisture into the skin without leaving a greasy feel.

-Combining the healing properties of the ocean
+Benefits of sea salt soap: combining the healing properties of the ocean

 Sea salt incorporates the healing powers of the ocean and marine algae into the skin, and makes from this ingredient a great active that soothes the skin and boosts circulation, creating a glowing, smooth, and healthy complexion.
 Inspired by the medicinal properties of the ocean – Provital’s Polyplant Marine Seaweeds is ideal for bath and shower products that de-stress, heal, and rejuvenate in one convenient step.